elixir-sqlite/ecto_sqlite3/README.md

 # Exqlite

-An SQLite3 library.
-Similar to [esqlite][1] but there are some differences.

-  * Prepared statements are not cached.
+An SQLite3 library with an Ecto adapter implementation.

+## Caveats

+* When using the Ecto adapter, all prepared statements are cached using an LRU cache.
 * Prepared statements are not immutable.
 You must be careful when manipulating statements and binding values to statements.
+Do not try to manipulate the statements concurrently.
+Keep it isolated to one process.
-  * All calls are run through the Dirty NIF scheduler.
+* All native calls are run through the Dirty NIF scheduler.

 ## Installation